rise8-us/rise8-us/docs/practice-playbook.md

 1. Familiarize yourself with common design & architecture patterns
 1. Be aware of new technologies

-## Cerimonies
+## Ceremonies
 ---
 ### Iterative Planning Meeting (IPM)
 [todo]: # "Align with PMs"
 The IPM selects the work that will be done in the next cycle typically 1-2 week sprints.
-It is our reccomendation to target work as follows.
+It is our recommendation to target work as follows.
 **Target ranges**
 - 30% - 50% Feature
 - 15% - 30% Innovation/Tech debt sometimes call chore